 - Other laboratory instrumentation

 If a department has a piece of equipment that is being decommissioned and contains mercury, the department shall contact MSU EHS for further guidance and assistance in disposing of this equipment.
-Evaluation of equipment should be in its original location – do not send the item to MSU Surplus Store and Recycling for evaluation.
+Evaluation of equipment will be completed by EHS in its original location – do not send the item to MSU Surplus Store and Recycling for evaluation.

 2.6.2.
 Laboratory